Unitech/pm2/README.md

 ## Monitor PM2 and Applications with our SaaS

-Once you deploy your application in production, monitor, debug and profile it externally with our [SaaS Monitoring](https://keymetrics.io):
+Once you deploy your application in production you can monitor, debug and profile it externally with our [SaaS Monitoring](https://keymetrics.io).

 To start monitoring applications from the terminal:

 ```bash